-The key to an excellent veggie stew is to make some fresh vegetables, so the hardest
+The key to an excellent veggie stew is making some fresh vegetables, which is the hardest.

 The key to an excellent veggie stew is making fresh vegetables, so the most challenging part is chopping them off.
 In the case of fresh-cut vegetables, cook a few aromatic vegetables or even a green onion or celery until soft.

 We always pick a base of garlic, plus onions or leeks.

 And add various fresh vegetables like carrots or eggplants to make your veg vegetable stew even healthier.

 - Protein-packed pulses (red lentils, green lentils, black lentils, kidney beans, and chickpeas make absolutely delicious vegan stew recipes and hearty meals).
 Use a pressure cooker for beans and chickpeas to save some time and have them cooked perfectly).

 - Starchy roots include potatoes, sweet potato, cassava, pumpkin, or butternut squash, or even almond meal, made with homemade almond milk leftovers.
 (See how to make the best of your meal leftovers).

 Your liquid ingredient can be water, vegetable stock, coconut milk, tomato sauce (like marinara sauce), or a mix of any of them, depending on the recipe.

 - Asian - think Thai Green curry paste, Thai yellow curry paste, Indian Curries (such as garam masala or Madras), ginger root, galanga (Thai ginger), and lemongrass.
 You can also use them to season soups, like carrot ginger soup or spiced lentil curry soup.